-(4) A witness at any hearing shall testify under oath or affirmation, which may be administered by any member of the commission, by a hearing officer or by a court reporter.
+(5) A witness at any hearing shall testify under oath or affirmation, which may be administered by any member of the commission, by a hearing officer or by an Ohio notary.

-(6) The commission may examine on record the interested parties or witnesses.
+(7) The commission may examine on the record the interested parties or witnesses.

-(G) If the appellant fails to appear personally or by counsel or other authorized representative at a hearing scheduled after being duly notified of the hearing by the mailing of a notice of hearing to such party's last known address, and if good cause for such failure to appear is not shown, the commission shall dismiss the appeal.
+(G) If the appellant fails to appear personally or by counsel or other authorized representative at a hearing scheduled after being duly notified of the hearing , and if good cause for such failure to appear is not shown, the commission may dismiss the appeal.

-(H) By agreement of the parties, a case may be submitted for decision on briefs; however, the reclamation commission may direct that the case be heard in an evidentiary hearing or argued before the commission.
+(H) By agreement of the parties, a case may be submitted for decision on stipulated facts and briefs; however, the reclamation commission may direct that the case be heard in an evidentiary hearing or argued before the commission.

-(K) At any time after hearing and prior to the issuance of a decision, the commission may on its own motion, or in its discretion upon a showing of good cause, reopen the appeal for further proceedings.
+(L) At any time after hearing, but prior to the issuance of a decision, the commission may at its discretion or upon motion of a party, reopen an appeal for further proceedings.